Foreign travel advice

 There is a low threat from terrorism.
 Most visits to Solomon Islands are trouble-free.
 See Terrorism

-Medical facilities are very basic throughout Solomon Islands, including Honiara.
-The emergency ward at the National Referral Hospital in Honiara is currently closed.
+Medical facilities are very basic throughout Solomon Islands, including in Honiara.
 Contact local health providers for further advice.
 See Health

 Take out comprehensive travel and medical insurance before you travel.